 Ms. Carolyn M. Harrison

-Ms. Harrison received her B.A. from USC and her Executive MBA from Pepperdine’s Graziadio School of Business and Management.
-She currently is a student in the Doctor of Education in Organizational Leadership program at GSEP.
-Ms. Harrison invests and manages residential real estate through Harrison Property Acquisition and Management Company.
-She served 18 years as administrator of the Law Offices of John Scott Matthew.
-Passionate about literacy and education, for the past five years Ms. Harrison has been serving as a volunteer reading instructor at Cheremoya Elementary School in Hollywood.
+Ms. Harrison received her bachelor's degree from USC and her Executive MBA from Pepperdine's Graziadio School of Business and Management.
+She currently is a student in the Doctor of Education in Organizational Leadership program at GSEP, and currently invests and manages residential real estate through Harrison Property Acquisition and Management Company.

 Dr. Michael O'Sullivan